AR2202/langjam2/submissions/Hylomorphic/README.md

 ## The rest of the weird naming
 As you might have guessed, the rest of the weired naming is also inspired by category theory.

+## Syntax
+As a visual programming language, Hylomorphic doesn't use text-based source code in the usual sense.
+Instead, it has a UI in which the programmer builds the AST incrementally by entering one token at a time.
+The interface accepts symbols for nodes and leafs of the tree as well as commands for evaluating or clearing the tree.
+See below (TUI) for details.

 ## Building the AST
 Hylomorphic has a fundamentally different concept from normal text-based languages.
 Instead of writing source code, the user builds an AST graphically and evaluates it.
 The AST can have nodes and terminals (leafs).
 Each fully saturated node has 2 children.